peter8015/hello-lara/doc/record.md

 However, if the current_sum has dropped below zero, it becomes a 'liability' that would only decrease our future potential.
 In that case, we discard it and reset our sum starting from the current element."

+# LeetCode56.Merge Intervals — Medium
+## problem
+Given an array of intervals where intervals[i] = [starti, endi], merge all overlapping intervals, and return an array of the non-overlapping intervals that cover all the intervals in the input.

+Example 1:
+Input: intervals = [[1,3],[2,6],[8,10],[15,18]]
+Output: [[1,6],[8,10],[15,18]]
+Explanation: Since intervals [1,3] and [2,6] overlap, merge them into [1,6].

+## thought
+Sorting+Greey
+#### Step 1: Sort O(nlogn)
+Sort the intervals by their start times.
+This ensures that overlapping intervals are neighbors, turning a messy problem into a simple, ordered list.
+#### Step 2: Scan & Merge O(n)
+Iterate through the list once.
+If the next interval starts before the current one ends, merge them by extending the end time.
+This is the Greedy part—making the best choice at each step.
+#### Step 3: Finalize O(n)
+If there’s no overlap, save the current interval to your results and start fresh with the new one.
+This keeps the process efficient and linear.
+#### 💡 The "Pocket" Version (30-second summary)
+> "I solve this in three steps: Sort the input to bring overlaps together, Scan the list while merging overlapping ranges greedily, and Output the finalized intervals.
+It’s an efficient $O(N \log N)$ solution."